 From the moment a person lands on your website, the digital space you’ve created paints a vivid picture about what your business is, who it helps and what it values.
 This creates an instant impression of your biz and within 3 seconds the customer has already made their mind up about whether they want to buy from you or not.

 On social media, the space you create is more limited.
 It’s almost a diluted version of your brand.
 With social profile layouts all the same, it takes longer for people to make an informed buying decision.

 Buyers are doing more online research these days.
 If they like what they see from your social pages, clicking on your website link to find out more is the next logical step for them.
 When they have to hunt around for it and realise you don’t have one, it’ll give them the heebie jeebies!

 If this article resonated with you and you don’t have a professional website, then that’s gotta change asap!

 If you’re just starting out, still getting to grips with your business and your budget is non-existent then I recommend setting up a quick, cheap website from Squarespace.

 But if you’ve been running your brand for a while, have a chat with a professional web designer (like me ;)).
 Because when you have a defined target audience with a growing following and clear business goals, a quick, cheap website will only take you so far.

 Do you want more leads and sales?
-Book a call with me now and let’s chat about your business website.
+Request a quote and let’s turn your website into a dream client magnet.